rishabhc32/install-ansible/README.md

 # Install Ansible via uv

-A GitHub Action that installs Ansible using the [uv](https://github.com/astral-sh/uv) package manager.
+A GitHub Action that installs Ansible.
 Provides `ansible` and `ansible-playbook` on PATH in seconds.

 - Supports installing either the full `ansible` bundle or `ansible-core`.
 - Uses `uv tool install <package>` (pipx-like) to install a standalone CLI.